-The Amended Counterclaims and each claim fail because Plaintiffs are prohibited from returning SGM's \$30 million deposit by court orders, and Plaintiffs are not obligated to engage in an illegal transaction or to perform under an illegal contract.
+The Amended Counterclaims and each claim fail because Plaintiffs are prohibited from returning the \$30 million deposit by court orders.

 NINTH AFFIRMATIVE DEFENSE

 The Amended Counterclaims' claims for punitive damages, to the extent they still exist, are barred and should be stricken because the Amended Counterclaim contains no tort claim, such an award would violate Plaintiffs' rights guaranteed under the California and United States Constitutions, including, without limitation, the Equal Protection and Due Process provisions of the Fifth and Fourteenth Amendments of the United States Constitution, and the Excessive Fines provision of the Eighth Amendment of the United States Constitution.